-The table shows that the Canandaigua-Farmington Water District triggered a Stage 2 Disinfection Byproducts violation for exceeding the Maximum Contaminant Level (MCL) for TTHM due to high levels found in 4th quarter samples.
+The table shows that the Canandaigua-Farmington Water District triggered a Stage 2 Disinfection Byproducts violation for exceeding the Maximum Contaminant Level (MCL) for TTHM due to high levels found in 1st, 2nd and 3rd quarter samples.
 We immediately notified the City of Canandaigua and the NYS Department of Health of the test results and began flushing watermains to reduce the TTHM levels in the system.
 TTHMs are a byproduct of drinking water chlorination needed to kill harmful organisms and are formed when the source water contains organic matter.
 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.

-Is Our Water System Meeting Others Rules That Govern Operations?
+Is Our Water System Meeting Other Rules That Govern Operations?

-Canandaigua-Farmington Water District is required to monitor your drinking water for specific contaminants on a regular basis.
+1. Canandaigua-Farmington Water District is required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During 2021, we did not sample in the 2nd quarter for Trihalomethane (TTHM) and Haloacetic Acid (HAA) and therefore cannot be sure of the quality of your drinking water during that time.
-TTHM and HAA are a byproduct of drinking water chlorination needed to kill harmful organisms and are formed when the source water contains organic matter.
+During 2022, sampling for the 1st, 2nd and 3rd quarters for Trihalomethane (TTHM) indicated a violation of the MCL based on the rolling annual average (LRAA) during that time.
+Public notice of the violation was sent to customers on October 18, 2022.
+TTHM is a byproduct of drinking water chlorination needed to kill harmful organisms and is formed when the source water contains organic matter.
 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
-There is nothing to do at this time.
-You may continue to drink the water.
-We have collected quarterly samples for TTHMs since 3rd quarter of 2021 and will continue to follow our required monitoring schedule.
+CFWD is currently below the MCL.
+There is no further action required at this time.
+We continue to flush the water system regularly and preform water testing.
+In March 2022, the Department of Health required that we begin collecting 20 routine total coliform samples per month and will continue to follow this monitoring schedule.

-The EPA requested information in 2020 and 2021 to audit our compliance with Safe Drinking Water Act (SDWA) requirements.
+The EPA requested information on July 15, 2022 to audit our compliance with Safe Drinking Water Act (SDWA) requirements.
 Based on a review of the submitted documentation, the EPA identified violations that require public notification as follows: